easton57/feather_launcher/README.md

 ## Getting Started

-Has a minimal home screen consisting of a clock and 8 applications.
-A few defaults being:
+Has a minimal home screen consisting of a clock and 8 applications

-* Messages
-* Phone
-* Browser

-Each linked to the default app for their category

-5 other applications can be added to the home screen
+## Features

+* Place 8 favorite apps on the homescreen
+* Uninstall apps with a hold

 ## Future features

 * Random code to open social media apps
 * Options screen to change colors of the launcher/task bar icons
-* Uninstall apps with a hold
 * Schedule for light/dark